apache/airflow-site/landing-pages/site/content/en/blog/airflow-survey-2020/index.md

 World of data processing tools is growing steadily.

-It's important to note that the 2020 survey was still mostly about 1.10.X version of Apache Airflow and possibly many of drawbacks was addressed in 2.0 version that was released in December 2020.
+It's important to note that the 2020 survey was still mostly about 1.10.X version of Apache Airflow and possibly many drawbacks were addressed in the 2.0 version that was released in December 2020.
 But if this is true, we will learn next year!